open-navigation/opennav_visual_navigation/initial_tutorial_template.md

 > [!WARNING]
 >
-> N.B.
-Starting with version 4.1.0 of the `isaac-ros-ess ` code, the plugin architecture was changed to allow for custom plugins.
-This means you need to explicitly provide the path to the plugins for  the models you've installed, even if they are the default ones provided by NVidia.
+> Starting with version 4.1.0 of the `isaac-ros-ess ` code, the plugin architecture was changed to allow for custom plugins.
+This means you need to explicitly provide the path to the plugins for  the models you've installed, even if they are the default ones provided by NVIDIA.
 > For the `dnn_stereo_disparity` models, installed as part of the `isaac-ros-ess-install-models` package, this looks like:
 >
 > `'export LD_LIBRARY_PATH="/workspaces/isaac_ros-dev/ros_ws/isaac_ros_assets/models/dnn_stereo_disparity/dnn_stereo_disparity_v4.1.0_onnx/plugins/aarch64/:$LD_LIBRARY_PATH" '`